-Materials in this collection include graduate student exams and manuscript preparation, correspondence, photos, programs, publications, audio cassettes, Financial Committee information, and the St. Gall exhibit (Dr. James King).
-They range in date from 1962-88, and were transferred to the University Archives by the Chair of the Romance Languages and Literature Department.
+Materials in this collection include graduate student exams and manuscript preparation, correspondence, photos, programs, publications, audio cassettes, Financial Committee information, the St. Gall exhibit (Dr. James King), and the Department of Romance, German and Slavic Languages and Literatures website.
+They range in date from 1962-1992, and were transferred to the University Archives by the Chair of the Romance Languages and Literature Department.
 Note: Not all series are processed.
 Ask staff for assistance.

 Restrictions on Access

 Series 3 is closed to research for 25 years from date of record creation.
 Any student records in the collection, such as those in Series 1, are closed to research until the death of the student.

 Some material may be copyrighted or restricted.
 It is the patron's obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.